Building vertex algebras from parts: Quasi-simple current extensions

 By combining Lemma \ref{lem:4-input-intertwining-operators} and Lemma \ref{lem:composable-pairs-give-locality}, the compositions of intertwining operators given in the hexagon diagrams are proportional, so the commutor and associator satisfy the hexagon axioms. \end{proof}

 From now on, we assume $V$ is a $\cC$-unit.

-\begin{defn} An inverse of a universally composable simple $\cC$-current $M$ is a universally composable simple $\cC$-current $N$, such that $M \boxtimes N \cong V$ for $V$ a $\cC$-unit.
+\begin{defn} An inverse of a universally composable quasi-simple $\cC$-current $M$ is a universally composable quasi-simple $\cC$-current $N$, such that $M \boxtimes N \cong V$ for $V$ a $\cC$-unit.
 If $M$ admits an inverse, we say that $M$ is invertible.
-We define the Picard groupoid $\uPic_{\cC}(V)$ to be the category of invertible universally composable simple $\cC$-currents, with morphisms given by isomorphisms in $\cC$. \end{defn}
+We define the Picard groupoid $\uPic_{\cC}(V)$ to be the category of invertible universally composable quasi-simple $\cC$-currents, with morphisms given by isomorphisms in $\cC$. \end{defn}

-\begin{lem} If $\cC$ contains only finitely many isomorphism classes of objects, then any universally composable simple $\cC$-current is invertible. \end{lem} \begin{proof} For any universally composable simple $\cC$-current $M$, fusion with $M$ induces an injective endomorphism on the set of isomorphism classes of objects in $\cC$, and since this set is finite, we get a permutation of finite order.
-If this permutation has order $n$, then $M^{\boxtimes n}$ is a $\cC$-unit, and $M^{\boxtimes (n-1)}$ is an inverse of $M$. \end{proof}

 \begin{lem} $\uPic_{\cC}(V)$ is a symmetric monoidal subcategory of $Curr_{\cC}(V)$. \end{lem} \begin{proof} It suffices to show that the fusion product of two invertible objects is invertible.
 If $M$ and $N$ are invertible universally composable $\cC$-currents, then the associativity property of composable pairs implies $M \boxtimes N$ and $M^{-1} \boxtimes N^{-1}$ are inverses. \end{proof}